 STYLED BY: Rena Sweeney for Alchemy Events

-PHOTOGRAPHY: Sarah Alleman Photography
+PHOTOGRAPHY (at Audubon Tea Room): Sarah Alleman Photography

 CUISINE: Executive Chef Molly McLaren, Marie’s Fleur de Lis Catering

 FLORALS: Berry Blossom Flowers

 CAKE: Shake Sugary

 EDIBLE BEVERAGE BRANDING: Quianta Treats LLC

 RENTALS: Perrier Party Rentals

 A growing concern that has become a common question from my clients in the last few years is how they can be more conscientious with their wedding.
 Sometimes that means they want to be more environmentally friendly, want to incorporate vegan or gluten-free foods into their menu or make sure they are giving back in some way.

 Even if you aren’t sold on doing a fully vegan, eco-friendly wedding, there are still ways you can lessen your environmental impact or give back while still hosting the amazing, luxe wedding of your dreams.